A look at some flat horses as the Jump season comes to a close

 Fair Eva

-BetVictor were offering 8/1 about Frankel siring a classic winner earlier in the spring but that was cut to 5/1 after unbeaten Eminent’s fluent Craven Stakes success at HQ.
+were offering 8/1 about siring a winner earlier in the spring but that was cut to 5/1 after unbeaten Eminent’s fluent Craven Stakes success at HQ.
 I have been a big fan of Roger Charlton since Baron Ferdinand won the Magnet Cup at York all those years ago.

-Fair Eva looked a potential star when winning the Gp 3 Princess Margaret Stakes by no less than four lengths at Ascot back in July.
+Fair Eva looked a potential star when winning the Gp 3 Princess Margaret Stakes by no less than four lengths at back in .
 She was beaten in both subsequent starts and many feel she was just a very precocious early season juvenile – I’m not convinced.

 Indeed I believe there is more to come from the filly who should prove effective over a mile although I don’t think she will get any further and I wouldn’t be surprised if 7f was her optimum trip this term.